By Bob Humphrey, Mark Kayser and Jake Meyer with excerpts from the GameKeepers Magazine

 People hunt shed antlers for three main reasons:

 - Deer and big game hunters acquire valuable information about animal behavior by finding their prey's shed antlers.
+In some cases, hunters can track the growth of a deer by finding his shed antlers over several years.
 This information aids in piecing together a hunting strategy for the next season.

 - Others hunt them for economic gain.
 They sell the shed antlers to collectors, health specialists, furniture artisans and craftsmen to create new wares.